How to Navigate DPJ Adoption as an English Speaker in Quebec

 If you are in Montreal: Contact Batshaw Youth and Family Centres directly.
 Batshaw is the only institution in Quebec with an explicit mandate to provide English-language adoption services.
 Their adoption team can give you an information session in English, assign you a bilingual social worker, and coordinate with the DPJ in your language.
 Start here, not with a general CISSS line.

 If you are outside Montreal: You are served by your regional CISSS/CIUSSS.
 Call your regional center and ask specifically for the adoption intake team (Service d'adoption).
 When you reach someone, state clearly that you are requesting services in English.
-Under Quebec's language access provisions, English speakers have the right to request services in English from government institutions — though the practical availability of bilingual staff varies by region.
+You can request services in English, though the practical availability of bilingual staff varies by region.

 Regions with relatively stronger English-language adoption capacity: Montérégie (some CISSS offices), Outaouais (CISSS de l'Outaouais has an English adoption page), Estrie (Eastern Townships, some bilingual capacity).
 Regions with limited capacity: most of Quebec outside the Montreal metropolitan area and the Ontario border region.